-- Share of investee companies that violated the United Nations Global Compact; - Female to male ratio at the Board of Directors of the investee companies. - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+- The aggregated ESG score at fund level calculated in the process of the investment strategy.
+The methodology is detailed in the section on the investment strategy. - The investment universe's ESG score, so as to verify that the global ESG score of the Sub-Fund overperforms that of the investment universe after removing the worst 20% of values. - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?

-Principal adverse impacts are the most

-significant negative

-investment decisions on sustainability factors relating to
+Principal adverse impact are the most significant negative impacts of investment decision on sustainability factors relating to environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters.

-environmental, social

-matters, respect for human rights, anti-

-corruption and anti-

-bribery matters.

-and employee

-impacts of